zadean/yaccety_sax/README.md

 ### Roadmap of Coming Features

-* "Simple" mode for parsing things like SOAP from a single binary.
-(No DTD, no partial binaries, no PIs, comments ignored, etc.)
 * Handling of common security risks known from parsing DTDs
 * Content skipping - skipping entire content of an element
 * Event writing - Serializing event streams back into XML